katur/blogsite/README.md

 #### Soon...
+- Keep track of number of post views
 - Pagination (show just 10 posts per page), and truncation in list view to 500 characters
 - Routine update tasks (adding / editing / deleting posts) can be done